JoushwaNetpace/shackwise-backend/README.md

 - **Kubernetes Support** : Integrate Kubernetes for container orchestration, enabling scalable and automated deployment of the application.
 - **CI/CD with GitHub Actions** : Implement a CI/CD pipeline using GitHub Actions to automate testing, building, and deployment processes.
 - **Testing with Jest**: Add support for unit and integration testing using Jest to ensure code reliability and maintainability.

-## Contributions

-Feel free to contribute to this project by submitting issues or pull requests.
-Let's build something amazing together!

-## **License**

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.